fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     As justification or warning
     Quran, 77-Surah Al-Mursalat (Those sent forth) 3-6

+Angels came to prophet Ibrahim and prophet Lut to tell about the fate of Soddom and Homorra and good news that Ibrahim is going to have a son.

+    And certainly did Our messengers come to Abraham with good tidings; they said, "Peace."
+He said, "Peace," and did not delay in bringing [them] a roasted calf.
+    Quran, 11-Surah Hud 69

 ### Angels who write deeds of humans

     And We have already created man and know what his soul whispers to him, and We are closer to him than [his] jugular vein